wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 - Query type will be both point query and time-series based range query (including Ad-hoc query on analysis processor)
 - Analsis report will be updated in every 10 minutes
 - For simplicity of capacity estimation, suppose we produce 1 fixed format of statistical analytic result (1KB avg.), which will become a root of other report formats
 - The write event will should be processed 'at least once' in any cases.
-This does not means the event should be processed 'exactly once'.
-So the job should be idempotent
+The system does not need to gurantee exactly once semantics, so the underlying job should be idempotent

 ## Capacity Estimation

-This section estimate the scale of the system.
+This section estimate the base scale of the system.
 Scaling, Partitioning, Load Balancing and Caching of system will base on this estimation.

 ### Traffic estimates